Cynthia-mbesa/alx-system_engineering-devops/0x00-shell_basics/README.md

- Welcome. this script creates a directory named my_first_directory in the /tmp/ directory Betty in my first directory. this script moves the file betty from /tmp/ to /tmp/my_first_directory Bye bye Betty. this script deletes  the file betty
+ Welcome. this script creates a directory named my_first_directory in the /tmp/ directory Betty in my first directory. this script moves the file betty from /tmp/ to /tmp/my_first_directory Bye bye Betty. this script deletes  the file betty Bye bye My first directory. this script deletes  the directory my_first_directory that is in the /tmp directory